Circle of Dead Children: Exotic Sense Decay

-In 1999, Circle of Dead Children were originally approached to do a split 10" record with Ontario, Canada metal band, Maharahj.
-Within two and half weeks, CODC had written and recorded 7 tracks for the proposed release.
+In 1999, Circle of Dead Children were approached to do a split 10" record with Ontario, Canada metal band, Maharahj.
+Within two and half weeks, the band had written and recorded seven tracks for the proposed release.
 It was recorded at Plus/Minus Studios, in Pittsburgh, PA, with Todd Doehring.
-The band recorded with all lights shut off and only a few tea candles lit and scattered through the warehouse.
-After several setbacks with the other band and proposed record label, Circle of Dead Children made the decision to release the songs as a CD-EP on Willowtip Records.
-They also released the songs on a limited-edition 7" picture disc record, on Robodog Records, with a pressing of 500.
+The band recorded with the lights off and a few tea candles lit and scattered through the warehouse.
+After several setbacks with the other band and proposed record label, Circle of Dead Children released the songs as a CD-EP on Willowtip Records.
+They also released the songs on a limited-edition 7" picture disc record, on Robodog Records, with a pressing of 500 copies.
 Each side of the picture disc featured unique artwork.
-Vocalist, Joe Horvath, painted the art that became the album cover for this release, after having difficulty finding suitable artwork that they could commission.
-He titled the piece, "The Cost of Impatience".
-Following the release of 'Exotic Sense Decay', CODC parted ways with original bass player, David Good.
-This release featured seven tracks and a total playing time of 12:19.
+Horvath painted the art that became the album cover for this release, after having difficulty finding suitable artwork that they could commission.
+He titled the piece "The Cost of Impatience".
+Following the release of 'Exotic Sense Decay', the band parted ways with original bass player David Good.
+This release featured seven tracks and a playing time of 12:19.